chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

   </div>
 </div>

-**Walk of Shame** are a Bergen-based artist collective that have, since 2012, explored the unruly beauty of co-creation through performance, installation, and participatory art.
+**Walk of Shame (WOS)** are a Bergen-based artist collective that have, since 2012, explored the unruly beauty of co-creation through performance, installation, and participatory art.
 At the heart of our practice lies a fascination with shared authorship, agency, and the creative potential that emerges when control is deliberately relinquished.
 Our work often unfolds within fictional frameworks that invite collaborators—especially young participants—into immersive acts of making, imagining, and becoming.

 Rather than steering toward fixed outcomes, we cultivate what we call positive chaos: a fluid terrain where leadership shifts, care circulates, and expression takes unexpected forms.
 It is within this instability that we find fertile ground for relational learning and the blurring of boundaries between the artistic and the social.